Bates Wells Braithwaite's team is a top pick for clients due to it's industry knowledge and exceptionally impressive pragmatism"

 One of the best election law firms - Legal 500 2018

-BWB’s Politics, Elections and Campaigning law team is ranked in the top tier for electoral law by Legal 500, which has described it as an "incomparably excellent" team which “uniquely understands the broader issues.”
+BWB’s Politics, Elections and Campaigning law team is ranked in the top tier for electoral law by Legal 500.
 Our multi-disciplinary team of expert lawyers brings together leading professionals from a range of fields, including election and referendum law, public and regulatory, charity, governance, dispute resolution, advertising, media and data protection law, in order to provide a holistic service for a wide range of clients involved in every aspect of the political process.

 With a high degree of political intelligence and key contacts within the political field, the team is experienced in operating in a fast paced environment and under a high degree of media and public scrutiny.
 We have advised on some of the biggest political issues of our time, including advising Britain Stronger in Europe on their role as the designated lead campaigner on the ‘Remain’ side of the EU referendum debate; advising the largest non-party campaigners and the Green Party in the run-up to the 2015 General Election and the 2016 devolved national elections in Scotland and Wales; and advising one of the prospective Labour Party candidates in relation to the 2016 London Mayoral campaign.

 We have extensive experience advising on new and developing forms of political campaigning, including digital campaigning and the innovative use of ‘big data’.
 We also advise on approaches to democratic and stakeholder engagement in the context of constitutional and governance arrangements, such as the use of election processes to appoint board members and other office holders.

 We provide our clients with practical advice about how to meet their legal and regulatory obligations and offer effective solutions to address challenges they may face, including in relation to:

 - Electoral and referendum campaigning legislation, at both local and national levels